Amédée-François-Régis de Pérusse des Cars

-Amédée-François-Régis de Pérusse des Cars (30 December 1790 – 19 January 1868) was a French nobleman and soldier.
+Amédée-François-Régis de Pérusse des Cars, Duke of Cars (30 December 1790 – 19 January 1868), was a French nobleman and soldier.

 Early life

 Amédée-François-Régis de Pérusse des Cars was born at Chambéry, Savoie, France on 30 December 1790.
 He was a son of François-Nicolas-René de Pérusse des Cars, Comte des Cars, and Etienette Charlotte Dorothée Emilie de Ligny.

 His paternal grandparents were Jeanne Marie Victoire d'Artaguiette de la Huette de Carvoisin and Louis-Nicolas de Pérusse des Cars, Marquis des Cars (a son of Louis François de Pérusse des Cars, Comte des Cars and Marquis de Pranzac, and the former Marie-Françoise-Victoire de Verthamon).
 His maternal grandparents were Adrien Charles de Ligny and Élisabeth Jeanne de La Roche.

 Career

 A member of the French army known as the Hundred Thousand Sons of Saint Louis, he participated in the 1823 expedition mobilized by the Bourbon King of France, Louis XVIII, to help the Spanish Royalists restore King Ferdinand VII of Spain to the absolute power of which he had been deprived during the Liberal Triennium.
 The Duke also commanded the 3rd division during the French conquest of Algeria in June 1830.

 Upon the death of Jean-François de Pérusse des Cars, the 1st Duke of Cars, at Tuileries Palace on 10 November 1822 without male issue, the dukedom became extinct.
 However, the title was renewed on 30 May 1825 for Amédée.
 Since its renewal, the title has been inherited by a son of the preceding Duke and remains extant to this day.

 In 1828, he bought the Château de La Roche-de-Bran in Montamisé, Vienne.
 The Château was destroyed by fire by the Nazis in 1944 during World War II.